dislux-hapfyl/meta-lang-examples/README.md

 *I don't accept Justine's political bias, nor associate myself with him or associates, or any of his beliefs, views, comments & opinions.
 I simply use a language that uses a brilliant piece of technological artistry.*

-In other words Meta Lang compiles to an APE.
+In other words Meta compiles to an APE.

 `writer` supports terminal pasting.
 Using Terminology I can paste any amount of text and save it with no issues.